Profiling Cookbook

 The section contains examples how to perform CPU profiling for Apache DataFusion on different operating systems.

-Building a flamegraph
+Building a flame graph

 Video: how to CPU profile DataFusion with a Flamegraph